luni64/TeensyStep/README.md

 # ESP32Step - Fast Stepper Library for ESP32 boards

-Fork of [TeensyStep V2 library](https://luni64.github.io/TeensyStep/) adopted for ESP32 boards.
-It uses the timers 0, 1, 2 via the esp32-arduino interface.
+Fork of [TeensyStep V2 library](https://luni64.github.io/TeensyStep/) adopted for STM32F4, ESP32 boards.
+It uses the timers 0, 1, 2 via the esp32-arduino interface and timer 7,8,9 for STM32F4.

 ## Purpose of the Library
 **ESP32Step** is an efficient Arduino library compatible with ESP32 and Teensy 3.0, 3.1, 3.2, 3.5 and 3.6.
 The library is able to handle synchronous and independent movement and continuous rotation of steppers with pulse rates of up to 300'000 steps per second.
 The following table shows a summary of the **ESP32Step** specifications (taken over from TeensyStep, not yet verified for ESP32):